foliant-docs/foliantcontrib.confluence/README.md

 `resolve_if_changed`
 :   Delete inline comment from the source if the commented text was changed.
 This will automatically mark comment as resolved.
 Default: `false`

+`pandoc_path`
+:   Path to Pandoc executable (Pandoc is used to convert Markdown into HTML).

+# User's guide

-## Modes
+## Uploading articles

-Backend confluence can work in two modes:

-`single` — the whole project is flattened and uploaded into a single Confluence page;
-`multiple` — you may upload several chapters of your project into separate Confluence pages.

-### single mode

-To use single mode first supply an option `mode: single` in foliant.yml, and then specify all the page properties (id or title & space) in the same foliant.yml config file.
-The project will be built, flattened into a single page and uploaded under the defined properties.

-### multiple mode

-With the power of multiple mode you may create or update several Confluence pages with just one `make` command.

-To switch on multiple mode, add an option `mode: multiple` to your foliant.yml file.
-Next, add properties defining the confluence page (like id or title & space) to the meta section of each chapter that you want to upload.
+By default if you specify `id` or `space_key` and `title` in foliant.yml, the whole project will be built and uploaded to this page.

+If you wish to upload separate chapters into separate articles, you need to specify the respective `id` or `space_key` and `title` in *meta section* of the chapter.

-Meta section is a YAML field-value section in the beginning of the document, which is defined like this:
+Meta section is a YAML-formatted field-value section in the beginning of the document, which is defined like this:

 ```yaml
 ---